Newsletter

 Paperback | $17.95 US / $23.50 CAN

-In this illuminating compendium of far-ranging information, no topic is too trivial for serious consideration, from how one might determine the most average-size country in the world to the details of humanity’s most ridiculous wars and the answer to who … Continue reading →
+This illuminating compendium follows the captivating stories behind far-ranging facts, wherever they lead.
+No topic is too trivial for serious consideration, from how one might determine the most average-size country in the world to determining who would win in a … Continue reading →

 The 35 Inventions that Define Modern Life